Archbishop's Palace, York: Construction

 In 1734, a theatre was built on the site of the tennis court.
 In 1780, the former great hall of the palace was rebuilt as a riding school, noted in 1785 as the site of an early balloon ascent.
 In 1799, a panorama depicting the Royal Navy at the Spithead review was displayed in the building.
 By this time, Ingram's house was largely in ruins.
 York Minster purchased the whole site in 1814, and demolished Ingram's house, using the site for its stone yard, and also demolished the riding school.
 The palace's former chapel was restored for use as the minster library, and is now known as the Old Palace.
 In 1823, the remainder of the site was again laid out as the Deanery Gardens.
 Demolition of some sheds revealed a 12th-century arcade from the original palace.

 More recently, the grounds have become known as Dean's Park, and the stone yard has moved to Deangate.
-During World War II, the park was excavated to house water tanks, but it has since been restored.
-In 1987, the arcade was rededicated as a war memorial to the dead of the world wars and 19th-century conflicts, and since 1997, it has been grade I listed.
+During the Second World War, the park was excavated to house water tanks, but it has since been restored.
+In 1987, the arcade was rededicated as a war memorial to the dead of the world wars and 19th-century conflicts, and since 1997 it has been Grade I listed.